gonicus/clacks/plugins/libinst/src/doc/html/_sources/plugins/puppet.txt

 Considering the aforementioned limitations of this implementation, a different approach was built that will fulfill the requirements in terms of scalability, flexibility and stability.

-The server part of the puppet integration is represented by a simple GIT repository that will centrally hold and control all recipes of a gosa.agent Instance.
+The server part of the puppet integration is represented by a simple GIT repository that will centrally hold and control all recipes of a clacks.agent Instance.
 Administration of this repository can be done with git CLI or other git-tools which are widely available.
 Additionally, the GOsa Web Interface and Shell will be able to handle basic tasks such as committing new versions of recipes.